Last week, someone asked me if I knew any writers who would accept $25 for 350 words of quality content.

 - Change starts with you – accept you are worth more than $25 per 350 words

-- Explain why you charge what you charge – a breakdown like mine listed above is an effective way of demonstrating the complete writing process
+- Explain why you charge what you charge – a breakdown like mine listed above is an effective way of organising your freelance pricing strategies and demonstrating the complete writing process

 - Educate your clients on the value of working with you – you’re degree-qualified, with years of experience and a particular interest in health and medicine, and there is an incredible amount of value underpinning your specialty skills

 - Stop accepting low-paying jobs unless there is something else of comparable value in it for you – I’m not totally against working for free or in-kind, but any work of this nature has to work for you, and most of the time there’s no good reason to accept $25 for 350 words

 - Ask the uncomfortable questions – if necessary, and if you’re feeling brave, ask clients if they think it is a fair rate?
 Ask them why they haven’t allocated more funds for their projects?
 Ask them how they will feel if they can’t get quality content for that rate?

 Sometimes, you may enlighten these clients.
 Most of the time, though, they will simply tell you they can’t afford your rates and look elsewhere.
 There’s only so much you can do about that – but every low-paying client you refuse is a step in the right direction.

 As health writers, we are in a fortunate yet unfortunate position of having no industry rates.
 That’s why people have the gall to ask for $25 for 350 words.